How much does it cost…?

 Looking for a good deal should mean looking for a company who can do the job right, with minimal inconvenience and maximum concern for your safety and comfort.
 Installing or repairing a new furnace or air conditioner has more than just the cost of labour and materials to consider.

 For example, when we install a new furnace, heat pump, air conditioner or boiler, we usually take about a 1/2 to 1 day longer than many of our competitors.
 Is that because we are just slow?
 Not at all.
 It’s because we take the time to do things right.
 We plan out the job, think through all the little things and how they may impact you or the equipment, and then we do the work in a careful and clean manner to ensure the work is clean and safe.
-Rushing work can ruin the esthetic appeal of the final result, but it can also impact the longevity of the equipment if correct installation is not followed.
+Rushing work can ruin the aesthetic appeal of the final result, but it can also impact the longevity of the equipment if the correct installation is not followed.

 The point is to get the job done right.
 As many have said before,